 Most people don’t feel the needle pierce the skin, but it can be slightly uncomfortable when the needle enters a tight muscle.
 You may experience a twitch or muscle cramp, this is a great sign as it indicates that your muscle is about to relax.

 The most common side effect associated with dry needling is muscular soreness and occasional bruising.
 If soreness lasts longer than a couple days please give the clinic a call on 03 9042 0407.

 Osteopathy and dry and needling

-Many different forms of manual therapists use dry needling, what makes osteopathy and in particular Eastern Osteopathy Melbourne different, is our application of dry needling.
+Many different forms of manual therapists use dry needling, what makes osteopathy and in particular Eastern Osteopathy different, is our application of dry needling.
 It is used in association with our osteopathic principles and philosophy.
 We will continue to assess and diagnoses each individual patient, aim to find the true cause of your pain and develop a treatment plan accordingly.
-Both Dr Kathryn Johns and Dr Nicole Cukierman use dry needling as a part of there osteopathic treatment.
+Both Dr Kathryn Johns, Dr Nicole Cukierman and Dr Lachlan Cossens use dry needling as a part of there osteopathic treatment.
 They are both continually amazed at the response they get when combining osteopathy with dry needling.